excalith/excalith-start-page/README.md

 - Show info with `fetch` command (time, date, system and browser data)
 - Update your configuration with `config` command
   - `config import <url>` - Import configuration from a URL to your local storage
-  - `config export` - Export your configuration as a blob
+  - `config edit` - Edit local configuration within editor
   - `config reset` - Reset your configuration to default

 ## Customization